Cape Town - "Africa is in my blood. I would love to come home..."

 She also wants to see if her British husband - a business analyst - could adapt to life in South Africa.

-"We both have a wealth of information and skills, which could be applied in South Africa, but I still don't think South Africa is welcoming to those who are considering a return.
+She writes: "We both have a wealth of information and skills, which could be applied in South Africa, but I still don't think South Africa is welcoming to those who are considering a return.

 "There are many like us.